-I get a lot of people contacting me about the same sort of questions.
-In order to reduce the amount of time I spend answering such questions – and to help you get answers more quickly – here is a list of the most frequently-asked questions and their respective answers.
+A lot of people contact us about the same sort of questions.
+In order to reduce the amount of time spent answering such questions – and to help you get answers more quickly – here is a list of the most frequently-asked questions and their respective answers.
 If the answer to your question isn’t here, please get in touch via the Contact Us page.

 FAQs for players…